linx-software/Postman_to_Production/README.md

       pm.expect(pm.response.json().id.toString()).to.equal(pathParam);
       });
     ```
-13. Run the tests again, they should now fail because no logic has been specified for the back-end process
+13. Run the tests again, they should now fail because no logic has been specified for the back-end process.
+You will still receive a "500 Internal Server Error" response from the API
 #### IN LINX
 13. For the getAllProducts event:
     - Add the Database Plugin
     - Add an ExecuteSQL function
     - Create a new setting for the database string using the database hosted on the following URI {db URI HERE}.
 You can also use a locally hosted database if you prefer that.
 All scripts and instructions have been provided:
     - The setting will be called DB_Connection and should have the following connection string value {Connection string} (if you choose to do this via your own database, the connection string should reflect that)
-    - Set the connection to be the DB_Connection setting created above
+    - Set the connection string in the ExecuteSQL function to be the DB_Connection setting created above.
+    - Leave the Connection Type as 'SQL Server'
     - Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/1.%20SELECT%20ALL.sql) to that ExecuteSQL function:

     ```SQL
     SELECT
          id